cyclus/cyclus/doc/domain_model_document/sim_env_overview.rst

  2. :doc:`Markets`: Implement a matching algorithm across a set of suppliers and consumers of a given commodity.
- 3. :doc:`Agents`: Interact with each other by issuing requests for resources of bids to provide resources, and by modeling physical processes that change those resources.
+ 3. :doc:`Agents`: Interact with each other by issuing requests for resources of bids to provide resources, and by agenting physical processes that change those resources.
  4. :doc:`Resources`: Describe the quantity and quality of a good to be traded among agents in the system.